-The Climate & Sustainability Systems thread provides training needed for innovating the materials, devices, processes, and networked systems to support the urgent and necessary transition towards net zero greenhouse gas emissions and a more sustainable planet.
-The thread will emphasize decarbonization across our energy, industrial, transportation and urban systems, while maintaining awareness of the potential for unintended consequences in shifting the burden to other social, economic and environmental metrics of sustainability.
+The Climate & Sustainability Systems thread provides the training needed for innovating the materials, devices, processes, and networked systems to support the urgent and necessary transition towards net-zero greenhouse gas emissions and a more sustainable planet.
+The thread will emphasize decarbonization across our energy, industrial, transportation, and urban systems while maintaining awareness of the potential for unintended consequences in shifting the burden to other social, economic, and environmental metrics of sustainability.

 In the Materials Machines track of the Climate & Sustainability Systems thread, you will learn design methods and machine controls, and the application of advanced materials, technologies, and processes to meet climate and sustainability goals.

 3.0061/22.03 Introduction to Design Thinking and Rapid Prototyping (6 units) or alternative

 Intermediate project course (recommended Junior Year)

 Capstone level project courses (can be taken Junior and/or Senior Year)

 3.042 Materials Project Laboratory2.013 Engineering Systems Design2.014 Engineering Systems Development10.467 Polymer Science LaboratoryUROP in materials and manufacturing2.S981 Special Subject in Mechanical Engineering or other advanced projects class

 Seminar (participation in 3 semesters over the course of 3 years, can do more)

 3.006 Speaker series, career input, and hands-on activities (3 units per semester)(Within sophomore year: survey horizontal activities; within junior year: vertical semester where you work towards improved mastery of one AMM related activity; senior: activities to reinforce your UROP, your capstone, or develop your own specialization)